-On today’s date in 1911, Canada’s Post Office Department (now Canada Post) released two definitive stamps, a one-cent (Scott #104) and a two-cent denomination (SC #106) featuring the portrait of King George V.
+On today’s date in 1911, Canada’s Post Office Department (now Canada Post) released two definitive stamps, including a one- (Scott #104) and a two-cent denomination (SC #106) featuring the portrait of King George V.

-It was the first time King George V had been featured on a Canadian definitive stamp, and this series (known as the Admirals because the King is dressed in his Admiral of the Fleet uniform) was used for about 16 years—longer than any other Canadian definitive set except the Small Queens.
+It was the first time King George V was featured on a Canadian definitive stamp, and this series (known as the Admirals because the King is dressed in his Admiral of the Fleet uniform) was used for about 16 years—longer than any other Canadian definitive series except the Small Queens.
 They were eventually replaced by the Scroll issue of 1928.

 POST OFFICE DEPARTMENT PROMO

 “When a sovereign accedes to the British throne, a new issue of postage stamps is necessary.
 Many practical reasons prevent the change being made at once.
 Post Office departments nearly always keep large stocks of stamps bearing the portrait of the late monarch,” reads promotional material issued by the department in 1911.

 “Considerations of respect to the memory of the deceased sovereign, and less sentimental motivations of expediency and economy, usually combine to require that these stamps should continue to circulate for many months, on some cases even a year or two before an issue portraying the new sovereign appears.
 The accession to the throne of His Majesty King George V on 6th May, 1910, necessitated the issue of a new series of postage stamps bearing the portrait of His Majesty.
 The denominations first issued were the same as those of the King Edward VII series of 1908, but the colours of the 10- cent and 50-cent denominations were different.
 Portrait of His Majesty King George V in an oval framework.
 The King is wearing the uniform of an admiral.
 The portrait is a composite from photographs by Walter Barnett and Messers.
 W. and D. Downey of London, England.”